 Once you or your child has had the surgery for the implant, your team will tell you what to do as you heal.

 You or your child will then:

-- have an appointment with a nurse about 5 days after the operation to make sure you're healing properly
+- have an appointment with a nurse around 5 days after the operation to make sure you're healing properly

-- meet with your audiologist about 4 weeks later to have the hearing aid fitted and find out how to use, clean and maintain it
+- meet with your audiologist about 4 weeks later to have the hearing aid fitted and learn how to use, clean and maintain it

 - meet your audiologist after another 6 weeks and again after 3 months to follow up on your progress

 - meet your ENT consultant and audiologist once a year to check on progress and ensure the hearing aid is working at its best